Employee Compliance Guide

 Fraud Detection & Reporting

-All USF System employees are responsible for detecting and reporting fraud or suspected fraud.
+All USF employees are responsible for detecting and reporting fraud or suspected fraud.
 What should employees do if they observe or suspect fraud?
 Notify their supervisor.
 What if the employee believes the supervisor is involved?
-Notify the next highest level of management or University Audit & Compliance or make an anonymous report through EthicsPoint―our third-party hosted hotline which enables safe, secure, and anonymous reporting.
+Notify the next highest level of management or USF Internal Audit or make an anonymous report through EthicsPoint―our third-party hosted hotline which enables safe, secure, and anonymous reporting.